ZLB: A Blockchain to Tolerate Colluding Majorities

 In this section we detail our system.
-Its two main ideas are to replace deceitful replicas undeniably responsible for a fork by new replicas to converge towards a state where consensus can be reached, and to fund conflicting transactions that were wrongly decided.
-We will show that \blockchain solves the longlasting blockchain problem.
-As depicted in Figure~\ref{fig:architecture}, we present below the components of our system, namely the \solution (\cref{ssec:asmr}) and the \component (\cref{ssec:blockchain}) but we defer the description of the zero loss payment system (\cref{ssec:payment}). \else .
+Its two main ideas are (i)~to replace deceitful replicas undeniably responsible for a fork by new replicas to converge towards a state where consensus can be reached, and (ii)~to refund conflicting transactions that were wrongly decided.
+We will show that \blockchain solves the \blockchainlongproblem.
+As depicted in Figure~\ref{fig:architecture}, we present below the components of our system, namely the \solution (\cref{ssec:asmr}) and the \componentlong(\component) (\cref{ssec:blockchain}) \iftechrep but we defer the zero loss payment application (\cref{ssec:payment}). \else .
 We refer to the technical report~\cite{ranchal2020blockchain} for the zero loss payment application and the proofs. \fi

 As long as new requests are submitted by a client to a replica, the payment system component of the replica converts it into a payment that is passed to the \component component.
-As depicted in Figure~\ref{fig:architecture}, when sufficiently many payments are present, the \component issues a batch of requests to the \solution that, in turn, proposes it to the consensus component, which exchanges messages though the network for agreement among honest replicas to be reached.
+As depicted in Fig.~\ref{fig:architecture}, when sufficiently many payment requests have been received, the \component issues a batch of requests to the \solution that, in turn, proposes it to the consensus component.
+The consensus component exchanges messages through the network for honest replicas to agree.
 If a disagreement is detected, then the account of the deceitful replica is slashed.
-Consider that Alice (A) attempts to double spend by spending her \$1M with both Bob (B) and Carol (C) in $t$ and $t'$, respectively, and hacking the code of replica $p_k$ that commits deceitful faults for disagreement to occur.
-Once the \solution{} detects the disagreement, \component is notified, which results in excluding the replica $p_k$ from the \solution (potentially replacing it by newly joined replicas) and funding $B$ with $p_k$'s deposit.
+Consider that Alice (A) attempts to double spend by (i)~spending her \$1M with both Bob (B) and Carol (C) in $\ms{tx}$ and $\ms{tx}'$, respectively, and (ii)~hacking the code of replica $p_k$ that commits deceitful faults to produce a disagreement.
+Once the \solution{} detects the disagreement, \component is notified, replica $p_k$ is excluded or replaced and $B$ is refunded with $p_k$'s deposit.